mtpali/exclave/README.md

 # Exclave

-A fork of SagerNet, the universal proxy toolchain for Android written in Kotlin.
+A proxy client powered by a modified version of v2ray-core.
+It is a fork of SagerNet.

 ## Download